 I’m re-entering the world of teaching a pre-schooler after a few years without one. . .
 I had almost forgotten how much I love to teach this age.
 My 3 year-old, Isabel, just seems to be delighted with the world.
 She begs to have “letter lessons,” she pours over books of shapes, and pulling out a file folder game lights her eyes up like she hit the jackpot.
 I love that the simplest little concepts and games are all new to her, and she is soaking it up like a sponge.
 It’s also fun to watch the big kids want to join in on the fun.
 Even though the games and activities are really juvenile for them, they beg to join in too.

 We’re having lots of fun with shamrocks, heart shapes (with can make shamrocks when put together) and the colors green and gold all month too.

-I found this simple little game over at Along The Way and decided to try it this month.
+I made this little simple shamrock game for her to play.
 It’s giving Isabel great practice with colors and matching patterns.

 I love pre-school.